Blockstream/satellite/doc/dual-satellite.md

 connect to the two satellites and double the bitcoin block transfer speed.
 To do so, you need separate antennas pointed to each satellite.
-Correspondingly, you need two LNBs (one per dish), double the number of cables, connectors, etc. The only exception is the demodulator, in case you have one that supports dual satellite connectivity.
+Correspondingly, you need two LNBs (one per dish), double the number of cables, connectors, etc. The only exception refers to the receiver device, in case you have one that supports dual satellite connectivity.

 If you have the Novra S400 receiver of the [Pro Ethernet Kit](https://store.blockstream.com/product/blockstream-satellite-pro-kit/), you